Rectal prolapse

 How do doctors test for prolapse?

-Your GP may ask to carry out a rectal examination to feel inside your back passage.
+Your GP may ask to do a rectal examination to feel inside your back passage.
 A rectal examination can feel uncomfortable but shouldn’t hurt.
 Your GP will ensure your privacy, and you can ask to have someone with you during the test.
 Try not to feel embarrassed – your doctor really wants to help you.

 Referral and further tests